whitesmith/rubycritic/docs/building-own-code-climate.md

 Finally, click the `Save` button to save your job configuration.
 You can try out your build right away by clicking the `Build Now` button.

+### Failing fast: the `--minimum-score` option

+The CLI option `--minimum-score` makes `rubycritic` return the exit status according to the calculated score: it returns an error exit status if the score is below the set minimum.
+A helpful message is also printed.
+This allows your CI job to fail on too-low scores.

 ## Setting Up A GitHub Service

 The last step is to set up GitHub integration so that a push triggers a new job in the Build Server.
 You’ll need admin access to your project's repository to be able to change its settings.
 On the repository page navigate to `Settings`, `Webhooks & Services` and click the `Add service` button.
 Select the `Jenkins (GitHub plugin)` options and set the `Jenkins hook url`.